UT-Application-Development-Association/Contribution-Guidelines/README.md

 ### Linux & Mac
 Open the `Terminal` app.
 Done ;)
 ### Windows (**WSL**)
 For Windows, both cmd and WSL can be used.
-I recommand WSL as Linux is more development-preferable. cmd is built-in in Windows.
+I recommend WSL as Linux is more development-preferable. cmd is built-in in Windows.
 For user who wants to install WSL, I assume you use Windows 10.
 Then you may follow this instruction: https://www.windowscentral.com/install-windows-subsystem-linux-windows-10
 This will install Windows Subsystem for Linux (**WSL**) for you.
 It is very useful in software development on Windows.
 Follow the steps until you reach the `Uninstalling Linux distros using Settings` section (plz don't uninstall).
 Now you should be able to use Ubuntu (A distribution of Linux) on Windows 10.